Human medicines toxic to cats at a glance

 - Acetylsalicylic acid (brand name Aspirin)

 Ibuprofen and Naproxen inhibit the production of an enzyme called cyclooxygenase, which produces prostaglandins.
-Prostaglandins perform a number of roles including promoting inflammation, pain, fever, regulating glomerular filtration rate in the kidneys as well as producing a layer of mucus which protects the inner lining of the intestinal tract.
+Prostaglandins perform several roles including promoting inflammation, pain, fever, regulating glomerular filtration rate in the kidneys as well as producing a layer of mucus which protects the inner lining of the intestinal tract.

 Symptoms of NSAID toxicosis